 Western State Attorneys General Seek to Halt Capacity Expansion of GTN Pipeline

-OAKLAND – California Attorney General Rob Bonta, Washington Attorney General Bob Ferguson, and Oregon Attorney General Ellen Rosenblum today filed a motion to intervene and request that the Federal Energy Regulatory Commission (FERC) deny the proposed capacity expansion of the Gas Transmission Northwest Express (GTN) pipeline.
-The Western states also submitted comments criticizing FERC’s draft Environmental Impact Statement (EIS) for the capacity expansion.
-The proposed capacity expansion would increase the amount of natural gas carried by the pipeline by 150 million cubic feet per day, resulting in increased greenhouse gas emissions and downstream impacts on nearby environmental justice communities.
-In the motion, the Western states argue that GTN’s application has not demonstrated sufficient evidence of a public need or that the project is in the public interest.
-In the comments, the Western states stress that FERC’s draft EIS entirely fails to analyze these impacts or to reconcile the expansion with state laws and policies promoting renewable energy, in violation of the National Environmental Policy Act.
+Oregon Attorney General Ellen Rosenblum, California Attorney General Rob Bonta, and Washington Attorney General Bob Ferguson today filed a motion to intervene and request that the Federal Energy Regulatory Commission (FERC) deny the proposed capacity expansion of the Gas Transmission Northwest Express (GTN) pipeline.
+The proposed capacity expansion would increase the amount of natural gas carried by the pipeline by 150 million cubic feet per day, resulting in increased greenhouse gas emissions.

+The GTN pipeline currently stretches 1,377 miles from Kingsgate in British Columbia, Canada, to Malin, Oregon, terminating just north of California and connecting directly to other pipelines that deliver natural gas.

 “Today, I’m joining my colleagues in Washington and Oregon in calling on FERC to deny the proposed GTN pipeline expansion or at the very least address the inadequacy of the environmental review,” said Attorney General Bonta.
 “Expanding the capacity of this pipeline would have significant environmental and public health impacts and is out of step with state and federal climate goals – and FERC can’t honestly say otherwise.
 The reality is, when we expand gas infrastructure, it’s all too often minority, low-income, and Indigenous communities that pay the price.
 I urge FERC to comply with the law and not allow this expansion to move forward.”